 Volunteer Stewards: Ambassadors for the Arboretum

 Each summer the Arboretum offers a half-day nature program for children in pre-school through middle school.
 Our naturalists guide them through first-hand experiences in the Arboretum forests, wetlands, prairies, and classrooms.
-Camp activities include hikes, art, music, games, stories, and sensory observations.
+Camp activities include hikes, hands-on science exploration, nature games, stories, and sensory observations – all meant to foster curiosity and a sense of wonder.
 Adults and teens interested in nature education can volunteer to assist the naturalists during the sessions.
 Volunteers are asked to commit to all five mornings of at least one camp session and must attend an orientation session.
-For a schedule of volunteer openings at Earth Focus Day Camp, contact Judy Kingsbury at (608) 262-5604 or firstname.lastname@example.org.
+For more details and a schedule of volunteer openings at Earth Focus Day Camp, contact Judy Kingsbury at (608) 262-5604 or firstname.lastname@example.org.

 Visitor Center Positions